The goals of the PUCS Middle School are to encourage students to develop:

 Language Arts and History: A three-year cycle rotating between the ancient, medieval, and modern worlds.

-Lessons in Language and Literacy and the Arts are integrated into these courses.
+Spanish: Lessons in Language and Literacy and the Arts are integrated into these courses.
 We focus on listening, speaking, reading and writing, as well as broad examination of styles of literature, music, visual arts and the performing arts.